 KJet operates on Lake Wakatipu, the Kawarau River and the lower Shotover River.

 Skippers Canyon Jet operates on the section of river above where Challenge Rafting begins their whitewater trip.
 You will see different scenery as no jetboat can operate where we raft.

 The minimum age for rafting is 13 years, with a minimum weight of 40kg.
 There is no maximum age for rafting as long as you are active and able to swim.
 Ultimately it is the discretion of the trip leader and guides as to who is appropriate to participate in the rafting trip.

-There is no maximum weight limit; however the person must be able to fit our gear and safety equipment.
+The maximum weight limit for rafting is 120kg and all customers must be able to fit our gear and safety equipment.
 We do have a number of extra-large wetsuits but ask that you are physically fit and able to swim.

 What are the chances of falling out the raft?